List of One Life to Live characters introduced in the 2000s: Markko Rivera

 Problems arise when Ray Montez, Langston's biological uncle, arrives in town.
 Ray was hired by Clint Buchanan in a scheme to remove Langston from Dorian's guardianship.
 Ray gains custody of Langston and prepares to leave the country with her, but his wife, Vanessa, arrives in town and shoots him.
 Ray is taken back to prison, allowing Markko and Langston to stay together.

 Ray's daughter, Lola, also arrives in Llanview and tries to develop a friendship with Langston.
 She also develops an obsession for Markko.
 Markko and Langston decide to finally have sex on prom night, but because of what happened with Starr and Cole, they plan ahead.
 Markko runs into problems when he tries to buy condoms and the salesperson at the pharmacy is a friend of his mother; he gets Cole to buy the condoms for him.
 Lola tries several times to stop Markko and Langston, but fails to stop them from having sex.

 Markko's parents, Aurelia and Ernesto Rivera, are introduced on June 12, 2009, on the day that Markko graduates from Llanview High School as valedictorian.
 He secretly plans to attend medical school.

 Ray Montez decides to return to Colombia and take Lola with him, which upsets Dorian so much that she gets drunk at Markko and Langston's graduation party.
 In her inebriated state, she reveals to Markko's parents that Markko and Langston had sex on prom night.
 As a result, Ernesto, who has an extensive knowledge of Dorian's history, believes that she is a bad influence on Markko and forbids him from seeing Langston.
 After refusing to stop seeing her, Ernesto disowns him.

 In 2010, Markko, Cole, Starr, and Langston move into an apartment together.
 Markko and Langston's relationship is tested when Robert Ford, the new teacher's assistant at Llanview University, attempts to seduce Langston.
 Though she initially rebuffs his advances, she soon succumbs and the two embark upon an affair.
 Through a series of clues, Markko learns of their affair and finds Langston and Ford in an embrace after her senior prom.
 Markko breaks up with her.

 Markko leaves for college in July 2010, but returns to Llanview briefly in September 2010.
 He runs into Langston and informs her that he is in town because his father is having surgery.

 Markko returns in April 2011 to invite Langston to move back to Los Angeles with him to assist him with a new David Vickers film.
 They are shown looking through an old scrapbook before leaving for Los Angeles.
 It is implied that Markko and Langston may have rekindled their romance upon leaving Llanview.
 Markko briefly returns to Llanview in July 2011 to attend the film premiere of Vickerman.
 It is revealed that he and Wilde are indeed back together and are very successful in their careers.

+Talia Sahid

+Talia Sahid is a fictional character from ABC's daytime drama One Life to Live.
+She is portrayed by BethAnn Bonner.